2022 California Housing Legislation Highlights

 Funding

 SB 948 (Becker) Statewide reserve fund for affordable projects, instead of requiring individual projects to have transition reserves in case of loss of operating subsidies.
-Passed Senate 37–0
+Signed into law by the Governor.

 AB 1288 (Quirk-Silva) Prioritizes tax credits for new construction by allowing shifting of funds from the 4% tax credit program to the 9% tax credit program.
-Passed Assembly 58–0
+Passed Assembly & Senate, vetoed by Governor.

 SB 1466 (Stern) $200–250 million a year for affordable housing.
 Inactive.
 Held in Committee